vidhu9137/Semantic-Segmentation-of-seismic-images/README.md

 The dataset has been taken from Kaggle that contains 4000 seismic images and their masks (which shows regions of salt as white and remaining as black).
 U-net model is trained on 90% of dataset and it predicted for remaining 10% of images.
 Owing to large test size of images, results for some of them are displayed.
 During training, val_loss and accuracy is calculated to make sure that model doesn't underfit or overfit.
+Model is built as a module in a separate .py file and is imported in the main .ipynb file to make overall code systematic.